ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

 14. (Optional) Expand the **Advanced orchestrator configuration** to change the Storage tier and Machine type configuration based on the **Orchestrator HA** selection.

+15. If the VM workloads are hosted in a different IBM Cloud account, enable the **Select if the VM workloads use a separate IBM Cloud account** toggle and provide the required **IBM Cloud Managed VM API key**.

 15. After verifying all settings, click **Deploy orchestrator** to start the deployment process, which creates the orchestrator VMs.